copenlu/academic-kickstart/content/people/farhad/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Farhad is a PhD Student at the University of Oslo, and is visiting CopeNLU in Spring 2019 to work on domain adaptation for information extraction."
+bio = "Farhad is a PhD Student at the University of Oslo, and was visiting CopeNLU in Spring 2019 to work on domain adaptation for information extraction."

 # External website link
 external_link = "https://www.mn.uio.no/ifi/english/people/aca/farhadno/"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2019-01-15T17:07:01
+date = 2017-01-19T17:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Members"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #